vsouza/awesome-ios/README.md

 * [🗄 Vault](https://github.com/umbri/Vault) - Simple and Secure container for passwords and other sensitive data
 * [Virgil SWIFT PFS SDK](https://github.com/VirgilSecurity/virgil-sdk-pfs-x) - An SDK that allows developers to add the Perfect Forward Secrecy (PFS) technologies to their digital solutions to protect previously intercepted traffic from being decrypted even if the main Private Key is compromised.
 * [Virgil Security Objective-C/Swift SDK](https://github.com/VirgilSecurity/virgil-sdk-x) - An SDK which allows developers to add full end-to-end security to their existing digital solutions to become HIPAA and GDPR compliant and more using Virgil API.
+* [AutoBlurScreen](https://github.com/4taras4/AutoBlurScreen) - Tool to protect your user data from prying eyes.
+Easy to use just few lines of code and your user data will be more safe.

 ### Encryption
 * [AESCrypt-ObjC](https://github.com/Gurpartap/AESCrypt-ObjC) - A simple and opinionated AES encrypt / decrypt Objective-C class that just works.